 - 3. The Recipient will insert the clauses of Appendix A and E of this Assurance in every contract or agreement subject to the Acts and the Regulations. - 4.
 The Recipient will insert the clauses of Appendix B of this Assurance, as a covenant running with the land, in any deed from the United States effecting or recording a transfer of real property, structures, use, or improvements thereon or interest therein to a Recipient. - 5.
-That where the Recipient receives Federal financial assistance to a construct a facility or part of a facility, the Assurance will extend to the entire facility and facilities operated in connection therewith. - 6.
+That where the Recipient receives Federal financial assistance to construct a facility, or part of a facility, the Assurance will extend to the entire facility and facilities operated in connection therewith. - 6.
 That where the Recipient receives Federal financial assistance in the form, or for the acquisition of real property or an interest in real property, the Assurance will extend to rights to space on, over, or under such property. - 7.
-That the Recipient will include the clauses set forth in Appendix C and Appendix D of this Assurance, as a covenant running with the land, in any future deeds, leases, licenses, permits, or similar instruments entered into by the Recipient with other parties: - a. for the subsequent transfer of real property acquired or improved under the applicable activity, project, or program; and - b. for the construction or use of, or access to, space on, over, or under real property acquired or improved under the applicable activity, project or program. - 8.
-That this Assurance obligates the Recipient for the period during which Federal financial assistance is extended to the program, except where the Federal financial assistance is to provide, or is in the form of, personal property, or real property, or interest therein, or structures or improvements thereon, in which case the Assurance obligates the Recipient, or any transference for the longer of the following periods: - a. the period during which the property is used for a purpose for which the Federal financial assistance is extended, or for another purpose involving the provision of similar services or benefits; or
+That the Recipient will include the clauses set forth in Appendix C and Appendix D of this Assurance, as a covenant running with the land, in any future deeds, leases, licenses, permits, or similar instruments entered into by the Recipient with other parties: - a. for the subsequent transfer of real property acquired or improved under the applicable activity, project, or program; and

-- b. the period during which the Recipient retains ownership or possession of the property. - 9.
-The Recipient will provide for such methods of administration for the program as are found by the Secretary of Transportation or the official whom he/she delegates specific authority to give reasonable guarantee that it, other recipients, sub-recipients, sub-grantees, contractors, subcontractors, consultants, transferees, successors in interest, and other participants of Federal financial assistance under such program will comply with all requirements imposed or pursuant to the Acts, the Regulations, and this Assurance. - 10.
+- b. for the construction or use of, or access to, space on, over, or under real property acquired or improved under the applicable activity, project, or program. - 8.
+That this Assurance obligates the Recipient for the period during which Federal financial assistance is extended to the program, except where the Federal financial assistance is to provide, or is in the form of, personal property, or real property, or interest therein, or structures or improvements thereon, in which case the Assurance obligates the Recipient, or any transferee for the longer of the following periods: - a. the period during which the property is used for a purpose for which the Federal financial assistance is extended, or for another purpose involving the provision of similar services or benefits; or - b. the period during which the Recipient retains ownership or possession of the property. - 9.
+The Recipient will provide for such methods of administration for the program as are found by the Secretary of Transportation or the official to whom he/she delegates specific authority to give reasonable guarantee that it, other recipients, sub-recipients, sub-grantees, contractors, subcontractors, consultants, transferees, successors in interest, and other participants of Federal financial assistance under such program will comply with all requirements imposed or pursuant to the Acts, the Regulations, and this Assurance. - 10.
 The Recipient agrees that the United States has a right to seek judicial enforcement with regard to any matter arising under the Acts, the Regulations, and this Assurance.

-By signing this ASSURANCE, the Clarksville MPO also agrees to comply (and require any sub-recipients, sub-grantees, contractors, successors, transferees, and/or assignees to comply) with all applicable provisions governing the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), the Kentucky Transportation Cabinet (KYTC) and the Tennessee Department of Transportation (TDOT) access to records, accounts, documents, information, facilities, and staff.
-You also recognize that you must comply with any program or compliance reviews, and /or complaint investigations conducted by the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), the Kentucky Transportation Cabinet (KYTC) and the Tennessee Department of Transportation (TDOT).
-You must keep records, reports, and submit the material for review upon request to Federal Highway Administration (FHWA), Federal Transit Administration (TDOT).
-You must keep records, reports, and submit the material for review upon request to Federal Highway Administration (FHWA), Federal Transit Administration (TDOT) and the Tennessee Department of Cabinet (KYTC) and the Tennessee Department of Cabinet (KYTC) and the Tennessee Department of Federal Highway Administration (FHWA), Federal Transit Administration (TDOT).
-You must keep records, reports, and submit the material for review upon request to Federal Highway Administration (FHWA), Federal Transit Administration (FTA), the Kentucky Transportation Cabinet (KYTC) and the Tennessee Department of Transportation Cabinet (KYTC) and the Tennessee Department of Transportation (TDOT).
-You must keep records, reports, and submit the material for review upon request to Federal Highway Administration (FHWA), Federal Transit Administration (FTA), the Kentucky Transportation Cabinet (KYTC) and the Tennessee Department of Transportation (TDOT) or its designee in timely, complete, and accurate way.
-Additionally, you must comply with all other reporting, data collection, and evaluation requirements, as pr
+By signing this ASSURANCE, Clarksville Urbanized Area Metropolitan Planning Organization also agrees to comply (and require any sub-recipients, sub-grantees, contractors, successors, transferees, and/or assignees to comply) with all applicable provisions governing the FHWA access to records, accounts, documents, information, facilities, and staff.
+You also recognize that you must comply with any program or compliance reviews, and/or complaint investigations conducted by the FHWA.
+You must keep records, reports, and submit the material for review upon request to FHWA, or its designee in a timely, complete, and accurate way.
+Additionally, you must comply with all other reporting, data collection, and evaluation requirements, as prescribed by law or detailed in program guidance.